mrspeaker/moncroffe/README.md

 [Boxel collect thing](http://www.mrspeaker.net/dev/game/moncroffe) by [Mr Speaker](http://twitter.com/mrspeaker).

-Find the mysterious boxes... the pumpkins know where they are.
+Find the mysterious boxes... the evil clowns know where they are.
 Shoot them to find the way.
 Now with Oculus Rift support!